 So, what shall it be?
 A “happy kid”, or a well-rounded adult?

 Edited: Came across a GREAT book on this subject!
 Cleaning House: A Mom’s Twelve-Month Experiment to Rid Her Home of Youth Entitlement

-Nony, from A Slob Comes Clean, has a FREE ebook that is perfect for this summer!
+Nony, from A Slob Comes Clean, has a great ebook!
+Teaching Kids to Clean

 Nony also has written 2 other great ebooks which have been top sellers on this site.
 And she is offering a great combo price on these 2 ebooks.